-A quick look at the most recently published quarterly report through June 30 reveals that applications were usually certified by DOL within three months or less (excluding those selected for audit review).
+A quick look at the most recently published quarterly report through June 30 reveals that applications were usually certified by the Department of Labor (DOL) within three months or less (excluding those selected for audit review).
 These figures also reveal disproportionate productivity on the part of certifying officers on June 29 and 30.
 Nothing like padding your numbers as the quarterly report deadline creeps up on you!

 Processing times published on the iCert portal suggest that this time frame remains in place at the time of writing.
 As of Aug.
 31, certifying officers were finalizing applications submitted during the month of June, while redeterminations were being made on requests submitted during the month of August.